-There have been 8 accidents recorded in the local area to the east as shown overleaf but none along the two access routes.
-The area is well used and such levels would not seem excessive in nature, for a major junction.
+There has been no accidents recorded in the local area at the site frontage.
+The area is well used and such levels would be seen as good for an urban area.

-Whilst any accident is regrettable incidents of this nature the analysis of accident records has not identified any patterns would not indicate a safety issue arising from the operation of the network at the site access area which requires more detailed consideration as part of this TS.
+Whilst any accident is regrettable incidents of this nature the analysis of accident records has not identified any patterns would not indicate a safety issue arising from the operation of the network at the site access area which requires more detailed consideration as part of this TS other than considering the parking on street.